 It is not always apparent to the casual observer how significant the cultural differences between Australia and the United States really are.
 One particular difference that really strikes me is the respect for authority.
 Americans seem to have a high level of respect for authority & for the apparatus of the state.
 In Australia respect for authority is not so high.
 Instead there is an irreverence towards authority, as evidenced by the *tall poppy syndrome which is prevalent.

-In general, Australians constantly question authority and are suspicious of those in authority.
+In general, Australians constantly question authority and are suspicious of those in authority, while asking why the government isn’t doing something.
 I think this results from the founding of the country as a convict settlement.
 Also the large number of Irish immigrants to Australia who suffered from religious persecution likely influenced this way of thinking.
 In Australia Catholics were treated as second class citizens until quite late in the 19th century and even into the early 20th century.
 The church and state were one as in England, and those who did not follow the state religion were excluded for participation in education and the economy in various ways.

 Whereas in the US separation of church and state, together with a history focused on independence from English rule saw a very different sensibility arise.
 This seems to have led Americans to respect their leaders and those in authority precisely because of the historical fact of independence.